 Children will develop a n understanding about other cultures around the world; they will learn about different time periods and further develop cultural capital by learning about significant others through the varied and progressive texts that are used within the classroom.

 Our English curriculum design is based on principles derived from evidence through cognitive science:

-- Retrieval of previously learnt content is frequent and regular, which increases both storage and retrieval strength.
+Learning is most effective with spaced repetition.
+Retrieval of previously learnt content is frequent and regular, which increases both storage and retrieval strength.

 Our English curriculum is derived around high quality content that aims to develop children’s’ cultural capital and curiosity of the world.
 We use books, texts and videos to create opportunities to develop reading fluency and comprehension with a focus on key reading strategies and skills; develop grammar and punctuation knowledge, and understanding to use and apply across the wider curriculum; explore the writing structure and features of different genres, identify the purpose and audience; plan and write an extended piece of writing with a clear context and purpose before evaluating the effectiveness of writing by editing and redrafting.

 At St. Michael’s, we work explicitly on grammar, punctuation and spelling to ensure that these technical elements of writing develop as the children progress through the school whilst always focusing on the quality and content of the children’s writing.
 From year two upwards, the children take part in specific grammar sessions which usually take place at the start of the day.
 In our two weekly writing cycle, we know the importance of teaching specific grammar content which is appropriate to the writing purpose.
 Because of this, we have two sessions which focus primarily on developing the grammar and punctuation element of the writing focus.